Nigeria Police Force: Human rights violation index

 There have been reports of corruption and incessant violation of human rights by the Nigerian Police Force (NPF).
-One of the most damning report was published on 17 August 2010 by Human Rights Watch (HRW).
+One of the most damning reports was published on 17 August 2010 by Human Rights Watch (HRW).
 Another report by Amnesty International USA accused the NPF of intimidation of Journalists, forced eviction, and other human rights violation.

 On 12 May 2020, ThisDay newspaper carried a report on the gross abuse and violation of human rights committed by the Nigerian Police Force during the COVID-19 pandemic lockdown.
 The newspaper report accused the Nigerian Police Force of committing more extrajudicial killings and other human rights violations during the period of the lockdown extension in the country, stating that this accounted for 59.6 per cent of the total cases of violations.

 Training

 Police training is directed from headquarters by a deputy inspector general designated as commander.
-Recruits were trained at Police colleges in Oji River, Maiduguri, Kaduna, and Ikeja, which also offered training to other security personnel, such as armed immigration officers.
+Recruits were trained at police colleges in Oji River, Maiduguri, Kaduna, and Ikeja, which also offered training to other security personnel, such as armed immigration officers.
 The Police College Ikeja trained cadet assistant superintendents and cadet subinspectors.There were also in-service training schools, including the Police Mobile Force Training School at Guzuo, southwest of Abuja, the Counter Terrorism (CTU) training school, Nonwa Tai, Rivers State, the Police Detective College at Enugu, the Police Dogs Service Training Centre, and the Mounted Training Centre.

 In August 1989, Former head of state, General Ibrahim Babangida (RTD) laid down the foundation stone for a Nigerian Police Academy (NPA) in Kano State.
 The NPA was to be affiliated with Bayero University until adequate infrastructure was available for independent operation.
 Admission was to be regulated by merit, by the quota system, and by federal character.
 The commandant was to be at least an AIG and assisted by a provost who would oversee the academic program.

 Modeled after the Nigerian Defence Academy in Kaduna, the NPA would offer a five-year academic and professional degree program for new cadets and an eighteen-month intensive course for college graduates aspiring to a police career.
 Ibrahim Babangida also disclosed plans to obtain technical assistance from Britain to establish a central planning and training program to modernize and upgrade police training.